On Our Nature Walk Our First Talk About Our Impact on the Environment

-On Our Street Our First Talk About Poverty
+On the Playground Our First Talk About Prejudice

 This timely book is a brief invitation to children to wonder and to ask questions…The layout of On Our Street is inviting: double spreads for each question, with large clear font and generous space allocated to photos and drawings…This book will be a terrific catalyst for parents and teachers to open kids’ eyes to the realities of their day-to-day world and to encourage them to share personal experiences…It may never be too soon to begin to learn about these complex issues.
 And whenever they are ready, On Our Street, part of ‘The World Around Us’ series, will be a fine first step toward enhancing that understanding.
 Highly Recommended.

 Why Do Families Change?
 Our First Talk About Separation and DivorceOntario Library Association Top Ten Best Bets 2017